FabianGosebrink/offering-solutions-html/homepage/content/blog/2015-03-04-asp-net-helpers-by-offering-solutions.md

 - Checks if a string is a timespan
 - Checks if a string is an email
 - Converts a string to datetime
-- Converts s tring to timespan
+- Converts a string to timespan
-- Checks a string for null, empty or a given lenght (e.g. for password purposes)
+- Checks a string for null, empty or a given length (e.g. for password purposes)
 - Checks if a HttpPostedFile has a specific format
 - Checks if a HttpPostedFile is an image
 - Checks if a string can be converted to double